dscripka/openWakeWord/README.md

 prediction = model.predict(frame)
 ```

-# Reccomendations for Usage
+# Recommendations for Usage

-## Noise Suppresion and Voice Activity Detection (VAD)
+## Noise Suppression and Voice Activity Detection (VAD)

 While the default settings for openWakeWord will work well in many cases, there are adjustable parameters in openWakeWord that can improve performance in some deployment scenarios.

 On supported platforms (currently only X86 and Arm64 linux), Speex noise suppression can be enabled by setting the `enable_speex_noise_suppression=True` when instantiating an openWakeWord model.
 This can improve performance when relatively constant background noise is present.

-Second, a voice activity deteciton (VAD) model from [Silero](https://github.com/snakers4/silero-vad) is included with openWakeWord, and can be enabled by setting the `vad_threshold` argument to a value between 0 and 1 when instantiating an openWakeWord model.
+Second, a voice activity detection (VAD) model from [Silero](https://github.com/snakers4/silero-vad) is included with openWakeWord, and can be enabled by setting the `vad_threshold` argument to a value between 0 and 1 when instantiating an openWakeWord model.
 This will only allow a positive prediction from openWakeWord when the VAD model simultaneously has a score above the specified threshold, which can significantly reduce false-positive activations in the present of non-speech noise.

 ## Threshold Scores for Activation